Keukenhof, Tulip Fields and Dutch History

 Keukenhof, Tulip Fields and Art

 Also at Keukenhof art has a prominent role.
-There are regularly special events arranged, like now at the beginning of May 2014 when 50 artists are visiting the garden and will paint live in the Willem-Alexander Pavilion, where also artworks will be exhibited.
+There are regularly special events arranged, like at the beginning of May 2014 when 50 artists were visiting the garden and painting live in the Willem-Alexander Pavilion.
 The garden is also the permanent home for many statues, with emphasis on Dutch works.

 Keukenhof – The Mother of all Gardens

 Keukenhof Gardens were established first in 1949 as per an initiative by the then-mayor of Lisse and some local flower bulb growers as a platform to market their produce.
 The first exhibition of 1950 turned into a big success, people simply loved the show put on display, and ever since the yearly event only kept on growing in popularity.
 Today during the eight weeks the 32 tulip-filled hectares attract some 800,000 visitors, meaning that almost 2,000 people are entering the park every hour.
 Thus, no wonder that it gets busy here.

 However, once you pass the main entrance and the crowds (which inevitably will be there), it gets definitely less hectic, easier to enjoy.
 The show put on by the millions of tulips will easily distract you from any human intervention.
 But of course, you won’t be alone and occasionally, rest assured, you will be reminded about others existence too – but it’s all about having patience.